Ecwid/ecwid-api-docs/includes/_cart.md

-taxes |  Array\<*OrderItemTax*\> | Taxes applied to this order item files | Array\<*OrderItemProductFile*\> | Files attached to the order item dimensions | \<*ProductDimensions*\> | Product dimensions info
+taxes |  Array\<*OrderItemTax*\> | Taxes applied to this order item files | Array\<*OrderItemProductFile*\> | Files attached to the order item dimensions | \<*ProductDimensions*\> | Product dimensions info couponAmount | number | Coupon discount amount applied to item.
+Provided if discount applied to order.
+Is not recalculated if order is updated later manually discounts | Array\<*OrderItemDiscounts*\> | Discounts applied to order item 'as is'.
+Provided if discounts are applied to order (not including discount coupons) and are not recalculated if order is updated later manually

 #### OrderItemTax
 Field | Type | Description